m3y54m/Embedded-Engineering-Roadmap/README.md

 > - 👶 : Easy-to-understand and beginner-friendly resources.
 Refer to them if you do not have prior knowledge in a topic.
 > - 💎 : Well-known references that have truly invaluable and comprehensive content.
 Refer to them if you want to deepen your understanding of a topic.

-> [!WARNING]
+> [!IMPORTANT]
-> This repository is not affiliated with or financially supported by any content creator, publisher, or organization.
+> **This repository is not affiliated with or financially supported by any content creator, publisher, or organization.
 We do not endorse or recommend any specific paid resources.
-Both free and paid resources are included to provide a range of options, allowing you to choose what best suits your needs and preferences.
+Both free and paid resources are included to provide a range of options, allowing you to choose what best suits your needs and preferences.**

 ## 😕 Don't Know Where to Start!